Aramid Fiber vs Carbon Fiber

 The negative thermal expansion of the fibers is very similar to that of carbon fibers.
 However, there is somewhat lower compressive resistance alongside a higher impact resistance.
 This wouldn't produce a noticeable difference in most applications, but it's very important when producing safety shields and cowls for powerful engines.

 The biggest difference in this regard is the rigidity of the material.
-Carbon fiber has a very high compressive resistance while Aramid fiber does not.
-This leads to a greater strength against compressive forces, but it does not mean the fibers are “tougher”.
-The carbon fibers become very brittle and are more susceptible to certain types of damage.
-Aramid fiber cases, on the other hand, are slightly tougher and much more flexible.
+Carbon fiber has a very high compressive resistance compared to Aramid fiber.
+This leads to a stronger resistance to compressive forces, but it does not necessarily mean the fibers are “tougher”.
+Due to the high compressive resistance, carbon fibers can become brittle and susceptible to certain types of damage.
+Aramid fiber cases, on the other hand, are much more flexible and less prone to scratching or impact-related damages.

 Luckily, we've found ways to work around this with carbon fiber cases.
 Each luxury case is designed for a specific model of phone.
 Knowing where the antenna is on the phone allows us to design the case in a way that does not interfere with the phone's signal.

 Aramid fiber is not an electrically conductive material.
 This makes it slightly easier to design a phone case that can work with different model phones.
-Overall, an aramid fiber phone case will be scratch-resistant, heat resistant, flexible, and more lightweight than a carbon fiber case.
-Aside from these slight differences, both materials make equally excellent phone cases that are exponentially better than any alternatives on the market today.
+Overall, an aramid fiber phone case will be scratch-resistant, heat resistant, flexible, and slightly more lightweight than a carbon fiber case.
+These differences aside, both materials make equally excellent phone cases that are exponentially better than any alternatives on the market today.

 A lot of great products are reinforced with either aramid or carbon fiber.
-And honestly, at the end of the day, they work equally well in most situations.
-But if you're involved with the aerospace industry or working with very specific parts of a luxury automobile, then the differences are important to note.
+And honestly, at the end of the day, they both work well in most situations.
+But if you're involved with the aerospace industry or working with very specific parts of a luxury automobile, then the differences might be important to note.
 Components that are more likely to suffer a high-force impact would benefit more from aramid fiber.
 Components that need increased compressive strength should rely on carbon fiber.

 When it comes to smaller applications like phone cases it is a matter of preference.
 We carry luxury cases designed from both types of fibers and both are guaranteed to protect your phone for many years to come.